-75. Limitations on the transport of dangerous goods.
+76. Limitations on the transport of dangerous goods.

-- (1) An air operator certificate (AOC) holder shall take reasonable measures to ensure that articles and substances that are specifically identified by name or generic description in the Technical Instructions as being forbidden for transport under any circumstances are not carried on any aircraft. - (2) An AOC holder shall take reasonable measures to ensure that articles and substances or other goods that are identified in the Technical Instructions as being forbidden for transport in normal circumstances are transported only when- - (a) they are exempted by the Contracting States concerned under the provisions of the Technical Instructions; or - (b) the Technical Instructions indicate they may be transported under an approval issued by the State of Origin of the goods.
+(1) An air operator certificate holder shall take reasonable measures to ensure that articles and substances that are specifically identified by name or generic description in the Technical Instructions as being forbidden for transport under any circumstances are not carried on any aircraft.

+(2) An air operator certificate holder shall take reasonable measures to ensure that articles and substances or other goods that are identified in the Technical Instructions as being forbidden for transport in normal circumstances are transported only when-

+- (a) they are exempted by the Contracting States concerned under the provisions of the Technical Instructions; or - (b) the Technical Instructions indicate they may be transported under an approval issued by the State of Origin of the goods.

-76. Classification of dangerous goods.
+77. Classification of dangerous goods.

-An air operator certificate (AOC) holder shall take all reasonable measures to ensure that articles and substances are classified as dangerous goods as specified in the Technical Instructions.
+An air operator certificate holder shall take all reasonable measures to ensure that articles and substances are classified as dangerous goods as specified in the Technical Instructions.

-77. Packing.
+78. Packaging.